Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

 The same argument applied to the foliation of slope $\alpha$ shows that

 for some constants $c,d$.
 Then

-and since $\beta\neq \alpha$, we obtain that $g_1$ and $g_2$ are linear functions.
-Up to a translation, the diffeomorphism is given by a matrix $A \in SL(2,\mathbb{Z})$ which necessarily admits an eigenvector with irrational slope $\alpha$.
-This proves that $A$ is the identity or a hyperbolic matrix of $SL(2,\mathbb{Z})$. \\
+and since $\beta\neq \alpha$, we obtain that $\varphi_1$ and $\varphi_2$ are linear functions.
+Up to a translation, the diffeomorphism $\varphi$ is given by a matrix $A \in SL(2,\mathbb{Z})$ which necessarily admits an eigenvector with irrational slope $\alpha$.
+This proves that $A$ is the identity or a hyperbolic matrix of $SL(2,\mathbb{Z})$.
+Furthermore, notice that since the two boundary components are identified via $A$, the linear map should identify the foliation given by the orbits of $X$ in $T^2\times \{0\}$ with the foliation given by the orbits of $X$ in $T^2\times \{1\}$.
+Both foliations are linear of slope $(1,\alpha)$, and hence this vector is necessarily an eigenvector of $A$.
+However, if $A$ is negative hyperbolic, the foliation glues in a non-coorientable way, which contradicts the existence of $X$ in the first place.
+This shows that $M$ must be a positive hyperbolic bundle.